-Top Full title (An English translation of the title

-should be given when the dissertation is written

-in another language.)
+Top Full title (An English translation of the title should be given when the dissertation is written in another language.)

-Middle by Author's Name (index number) Bottom middle Dissertation Submitted to the South Eastern University of Sri Lanka for the award of the Degree of Bachelor of Arts / Bachelor of Administration, Bachelor Business Commerce /, Bachelor of Science in (Subject) on (Font - 16, Double Spacing) Bottom middle Name of the department, faculty and university year of submission Declaration of Candidate: (A) The second leaf of the thesis should have a signeddeclaration by the candidate starting that "I do hereby declare" (Annexure 111) Certification of Supervisors: (B) The third leaf should have a signed certification with the date by the supervisor/s certifying the work of the candidate starting that this is to
+05. (A) Declaration of Candidate:

+The second leaf of the thesis should have a signeddeclaration by the candidate starting that "I do hereby declare" (Annexure 111)

+(B) Certification of Supervisors:

+The third leaf should have a signed certification with the date by the supervisor/s certifying the work of the candidate starting that this is to Certify that" (Annexure 1V)